‘Abortion Talks’: How six women found respect despite disagreement

 None of them were changing their positions.
 If anything, the talks were deepening their commitment to the positions they held before the talks began.

-“It freed you to dig very deeply,” Ms. Hogan said.
+“It freed you to dig very deeply,” Ms. Hogan says.
 “Why do you believe what you do, and do you really believe it?”

 For Ms. Fowler, the experience was even more intense.